 \subsection{Long run cumulative impulse response function}

-The dynamics of long run cumulative impulse response function for AAPL and MSFT on June 16, 2021 is shown in Figures \ref{lfomcallA} and \ref{lfomcallM}.
-In particular, panels (a) show the $\text{LRCIRF}_t$ for the three competing models.
-The estimates of the SDAMH model (black dotted lines) is affected jointly by the information set at trade $t$ and by the instantaneous impact parameter.
-We observe that the long term impact is higher at the beginning of the day when the instantaneous impact $b_{0,t}$ is higher (see panels (b)) and when $\mu^*_{t-1}$ is lower (see panels (c)).
-In the first phase of the day, the variation of the $\text{LRCIRF}_t$ resembles the dynamics of the $b_{0,t}$.
-At 14:00:00 the FOMC releases the news about the IORB.
-Accordingly, $\text{LRCIRF}_t$ sharply increases, reaching its maximum at the announcement time, and then it tends to decline with several upward shocks as time approaches the end of the day.
-For the AMH model (cyan dashed lines), the $\text{LRCIRF}_t$ exhibits a less pronounced but similar behaviour.
-From one side, the lack of time variation in the instantaneous impact parameter makes the $\text{LRCIRF}_t$ of the AMH model lower than the one of its score-driven version.
-On the other side, the relevance of the state (see Appendix \ref{section:valresmhm}) makes the two dynamics similar and reactive in case of high market activity.
-Finally, the constant $\text{LRCIRF}_t$ of the AH model (red lines) is much higher than the mean LRCIRF of either of the other two models.
-Clearly, the standard Hasbrouck's model performs poorly in days with large variability of information content of trades and tends to overestimate it when peaks are present (as in the FOMC day).
-The nonlinearity and the time dependent nature of the instantaneous impact are able to better capture the dynamic nature of market impact. \\
+Figure~\ref{lfomcall} reports the filtered dynamics of the long-term cumulative impulse response function for MSFT and AMZN on June 16, 2021.
+Panels (a) and (b) show the $\text{LRCIRF}_t$ for the three competing models.
+The estimates of the SDAMH model (black dotted lines) are jointly affected by the conditional information at time $t$ and by the level of the instantaneous impact parameter.
+We observe that the long-term impact is higher at the beginning of the day when the instantaneous impact $b_{0,t}$ is higher (see panels (c) and (d)) and when $\mu^*_{t-1}$ is lower (see panels (e) and (f)).
+In the first phase of the day, the variation of $\text{LRCIRF}_t$ resembles the dynamics of $b_{0,t}$.
+At 14:00 the FOMC releases the news about the IORB.
+Consequently, the $\text{LRCIRF}_t$ increases sharply, reaching its maximum at the announcement time, and then it declines with several upward shocks as the time approaches the end of the day.
+For the AMH model (cyan dashed lines), the $\text{LRCIRF}_t$ exhibits a less pronounced but similar behavior.
+On the one hand, the constant impact parameter keeps the $\text{LRCIRF}_t$ of the AMH model lower than the one of the corresponding DCS version.
+On the other hand, the relevance of the state (see the online Appendix \ref{section:valresmhm}) makes the two dynamics similar and very reactive to announcements.
+Finally, the constant $\text{LRCIRF}_t$ of the AH model (red lines) is much higher than the average LRCIRF of the other two models.
+Clearly, the standard Hasbrouck's model performs poorly on days when one expects a large variability of the trade information content (before and after the announcement) and when peaks are present (as in the FOMC day) the AH model tends to overestimate it.
+The non-linearity and the time variation of the instantaneous impact of the SDAMH model are better suited to capture the dynamic nature of the trade information content.